multifrukt/mediawiki/README.md

 ## Troubleshooting:

-After initial setup is complete, MediaWiki will always redirect to its original server name used during setup process.
-For example, if setup was done locally using http://localhost/ page and later some user tries to access the server remotely using http://server-network-name/, the engine will automatically redirect to http://localhost/.
-To access MediaWiki using any hostname change `$wgServer` in `LocalSettings.php` file:
+After initial setup is complete, MediaWiki will always redirect to its original server name, used during setup process.
+For example: if setup was done locally using http://localhost/ page and later some user tries to access the server remotely using http://server-network-name/, the engine will automatically redirect to http://localhost/.
+In order to access MediaWiki using any hostname change `$wgServer` in `LocalSettings.php` file:
 ```agsl
 $wgServer = (isset($_SERVER['HTTPS']) && $_SERVER['HTTPS'] == 'on' ? 'https' : 'http') . '://' . $_SERVER['HTTP_HOST'];
 ```